143rd Rifle Division: Battles on the Desna

 He was to establish his command post at Lomakovka.
 The 143rd had priority for replenishment of forces along with the 6th, 137th, and 155th Divisions.
 The following day Central Front was disbanded and Bryansk Front expanded to four Armies.
 Pochep fell to 17th Panzer on the afternoon of August 25, while 3rd Panzer was moving on Novhorod-Siverskyi, where two bridges spanned the Desna.
 These were defended by the 143rd plus remnants of the 148th; Kurnosov had ordered his men to construct antitank ditches and dig timbers into the ground on the far bank, covered with fire.
 The first effort by 6th Panzer Regiment and the motorcycle battalion to rush the bridges failed under concentrated Soviet artillery and mortar fire, plus air attacks.
-The river's flood plain was over 5km wide here and taking at least one bridge was vital to the German plan.
+The river's flood plain was over 5 km wide here and taking at least one bridge was vital to the German plan.

 Overnight the commander of 3rd Panzer, Gen. W. Model, organized a special assault group with anti-demolition training to seize the bridges by coup-de-main, while elements of the 283rd Rifle reinforced the bridgehead.
-As the artillery preparation began, some of the hastily-raised and marginally trained defenders surrendered, while others fought half-heartedly.
+As the artillery preparation began, some of the hastily raised and marginally trained defenders surrendered, while others fought half-heartedly.
 The armored assault group penetrated into the outskirts of the town and headed for the main bridge under cover of smoke.
 The raid succeeded in defusing the demolitions on the bridge and it came under German control.
 Platoon-sized demolition groups from the 143rd and 283rd attempted to climb into the trestle from underneath and destroy the bridge with fuel, explosives, and Molotov cocktails, but they were mostly stopped at the water's edge; a few bags of explosive were placed but soon removed.
 After the fighting ended Golubev reported that communications had been lost to the 383rd (the replacement for the 487th) and 800th Rifle Regiments, and the 635th had been reduced to 600 mostly unarmed men.
 On August 27 the 6th Panzer Regiment was sent on a raid to the south which took more bridges and compromised the line of the Desna.
 Despite this, the STAVKA was informed by Yeryomenko that 13th Army would organize a counterstroke at dawn to retake Starodub and eliminate all German forces west of Novhorod-Siverskyi.
 The 143rd specifically would "contain the enemy attacks and prevent him from reaching Smiach'e, Sheptaki, and Forostovichi line."